jcvignoli/lumiere-movies/README.md

 If for some reason your are using [Classic Widgets](https://wordpress.org/plugins/classic-widgets/ "Classic widgets WordPress plugin") to get back the pre-5.8 WordPress widget interface, you will find all Lumière editing tools adapted to your interface.

+### Is Lumière! compatible with Intelly related posts?

+Totally.
+If you happen to use [Intelly related posts](https://wordpress.org/plugins/intelly-related-posts/ "Intelly related posts WordPress plugin"), posts that display Lumiere movies will not display Intelly related posts anymore so the layout is not broken.
+Should you prefer to always display Intelly related posts in all of your posts, the default behaviour can be overriden in Lumière advanced general options.

 ### Is Lumière!
 AMP compliant?

 It should be compliant with [AMP WordPress plugin](https://wordpress.org/plugins/amp/ "AMP WordPress plugin") installed.
 You may see some changes in the layout and obviously the apparence will change.
 Popups will be removed and they will be displayed in a new page, in conformity with AMP standards.